imskm/phpframework/Components/JoloBank/README.md

 	$response = $jolo_bank->getResponse();

 	// Save the beneficiary id in database
-	$user->beneficiarySave($response->beneficiaryid);	/* (some kind of saving call) */
+	$user->beneficiarySave(					/* (some kind of saving call) */
+		$response->beneficiaryid
+	);
 }

 // Check if otp key has value 1 in $response object.
-If value is 1 that means an OTP
+If value is 1 that means
-// is send to phone number of agent and agent must verify same for completing
+// an OTP is send to phone number of agent and agent must verify same for
-// beneficiary creation process.
-If value is 0 then OTP is not sent to beneficiary
+// completing beneficiary creation process.
+If value is 0 then OTP is not sent
-// and verification is not needed. if ($response->otp === 1) {
+// to beneficiary and verification is not needed. if ($response->otp === 1) {
 	// do something to take otp from user using web interface and send it to beneficiary
 	// verification Jolo api route